melistunar/Dsa210_term_project/README.md

 - Analyze how mood and focus differ based on screen and sleep quality data.
 - Understand how screen time habits might be influential on productivity, mood and sleep quality.
 - Use results to improve daily routines to have a healthier screen time habits.
-## Data To Be Used
-- ### Screen Time Data:
-  Total daily screen time (in hours) collected from my phone.
-- ### Sleep Data:
-  Daily total sleep time(in hours) recorded by me.
-- ### Daily Mood Data:
-  Daily happiness level rated from 1 to 5 through the data collection time.
-- ### Concentration level:
-- Duration of time I can focus on studying or working without a break (in hours), recorded by me.